 - Demonstrate basic computer skills, including use of Microsoft Word, Excel and PowerPoint, and the willingness to learn other software tools.

-- Knowledge of or interest in civic engagement, volunteering and service, philanthropy and/or entrepreneurship as tools to drive big social change.
+- Knowledge of or interest in civic engagement, volunteering and service, philanthropy, impact investing, finance and/or entrepreneurship as tools to drive big social change.

 - Undergraduate, recent graduates and graduate students.